tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作/删除对象_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to object deletion.
+This document provides an overview of APIs and SDK code samples for deleting an object.

 | API | Operation | Description |
 | ------------------------------------------------------------ | ------------ | ---------------------- |